 This is an annual trail maintenance trip that involves cleaning existing drainage structures and removing blowdown in the Johns Brook Valley.
 The volunteer crew will pack into and stay at Johns Brook Lodge (3.5 miles) on Friday afternoon and leave on Sunday afternoon.
 FREE - no participation fee, donations appreciated.
 Register Now

 Open to all ages, participants will camp nearby the trail project and work on a section of trail as a team.
 Arrive at base camp on Sunday evening for dinner & orientation.
 The participation fee is at the end each project description.

 Located in the southern High Peaks, Elk Lake is situated in the middle of a private 12,000 acre preserve with an extensive network of trails.
 Participants will work on various trail projects including sidecutting, blowdown removal, and constructing bridging.
 Volunteers will stay in the historic Elk Lake Lodge for the week and will be served breakfast and dinner in the dining room.
 After work and dinner, participants will be free to explore the property.
 Boats are available to use on the lake.
-There is a $300 participation fee.
+There is a $325 participation fee.
+Register Now

 Relocating existing pit privies and the removal of litter from campsites that are alongside Long Lake will be the main focus of the project.
 Participants will canoe a substantial distance every day to reach each lean-to.
 Depending upon how many privies need to be relocated, the crew may work on a trail project on a section of the Northville-Lake Placid Trail that parallels Long Lake.
 Arrive Sunday evening at base camp for dinner and orientation.
 Participants will be out of the woods late afternoon on Thursday.
 There is a $100 participation fee.
 Register Now

 Five-Day High School Projects